ahxmeds/FROG-GUI/README.md

 ## Devices Required

-In order to collect the FROG trace using this software, you need to have the following devices:
+In order to collect the FROG trace using this software, you should have the following devices:
 * The FROG optical setup - A diagram is given [here][3].
 * [StellarNet BLUE-Wave Miniature Spectrometer][4]
 * [Newport 3-Axis Motion Controller and Driver][5] (Model: ESP 300/301)